Table of Contents

 1: Which of these is the primary goal of yoga practice?

-- Practice at home, work, or on the go.
+- You can practice at home, work, or out.

 Become a Certified Yoga Instructor